timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 * App downloaded
 * Sign in by magic email link failed
 * Sign in with password worked
-* Statement download failed with "no apps can perform this action" but can always use website to get them.
+* Statement download failed with "no apps can perform this action" but can always use website to get them. ... ah, no pdf reading apps installed, installing a random pdf app fixed that.
+Not a very clear error message that one!

-### keepassdx
+### KeePassDX

 Enable fingerprint unlock <https://github.com/Kunzisoft/KeePassDX/wiki/Advanced-Unlocking#b-link-database-credential-to-advanced-unlock-recognition=>

-### Neo Backup
+### NeoBackup

-Neo Backup

 * Backup folder > neo-backup folder on emulated sdcard home > use this folder
 * Allow access prompt > allow

 "i" button top right > interesting note about types of android data and inability to restore apps using hardware key stores such as signal

-todo:

-* work out what apps to back up
+* work out what apps to back up -- all of them, why guess what I'll need with so much storage available
-* actual backups
+* actual backups - done
-* schedule backups
+* schedule backups - done, works great
 * maybe automate clearing off phone onto laptop/server

+* Set backup password

+Set scheduled backup:

+* 7 days
+* 5am
+* system apps + user apps
+* apk + obb + data + device protected data
+* all apps
+* enabled
+* Start now

 ### Firefox